Charlie Blackmon Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The Giants pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Giants have the 13th-ranked team ERA among all MLB pitching staffs (4.09).
+- The Giants have the 13th-ranked team ERA among all league pitching staffs (4.11).

-- Giants pitchers combine to surrender 155 home runs (1.1 per game), the seventh-fewest in baseball.
+- The Giants surrender the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- The Giants are sending Harrison (1-1) to the mound for his fourth start of the season.
-He is 1-1 with a 4.70 ERA and 21 strikeouts through 15 1/3 innings pitched.
+- Webb will look to earn his 10th win when he makes the start for the Giants, his 30th of the season.
+He is 9-12 with a 3.66 ERA and 173 strikeouts through 187 2/3 innings pitched.

-- In his last time out on Sunday, the left-hander threw 5 2/3 innings against the San Diego Padres, allowing six earned runs while surrendering six hits.
+- The right-hander last appeared on Monday against the Chicago Cubs, when he tossed 6 2/3 innings, allowing three earned runs while giving up five hits.

-- The 22-year-old has an ERA of 4.70, with 12.3 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.